livecode/atom-language-livecode/README.md

 For LiveCode Server the linter will only check for errors within the scope of the file being edited.
 If for example a variable re-declarition error is caused by the inclusion of another file that error won't be detected.

+The linter supports an optional explicit variables mode which can be turned on via the package settings.

 ## Authors